 Downtown On the Go presents the Transportation Innovator Awards annually to acknowledge and celebrate work being done that helps meet the Downtown On the Go goal of reducing the number of single-occupancy vehicles in downtown Tacoma.
 Nominees are selected for one of four awards, based on the four categories.

 Each year, nominees are reviewed by a committee and Downtown On the Go recognizes the Transportation Innovator Award Winners at our Annual Luncheon.
-The deadline for 2019 nominees is October 18.
+The deadline for 2019 nominees was October 18.
+Thank you to those who nominated.

 2018 Award Winners: